bastianegeter/bin.blast/README.md

 # bin.blast

-A Function to bin blast results and assign taxonomy to blast queries
+A function to bin blast results and assign taxonomy to blast queries